Springfield Lakes, Queensland: Transport

-The suburb is serviced by bus route 522, which links Goodna station with Springfield Central station.
+The suburb is serviced by bus route 528, which links Springfield station with Springfield Central station, and bus route 533, which forms a bi-directional loop through the southern part of Springfield Lakes.
 Apart from bus services, the suburb also has access to rail services with the northern part of Springfield Lakes being serviced by Springfield railway station while the southern part of the suburb is serviced by Springfield Central railway station across from Orion Springfield Central shopping centre.

 Education

 Springfield Lakes State School is a government primary (Prep-6) school for boys and girls at 63 Springfield Lakes Boulevard (27.6705°S 152.9221°E).
 In 2018, the school had an enrolment of 1122 students with 77 teachers (68 full-time equivalent) and 44 non-teaching staff (30 full-time equivalent).
 It includes a special education program.

 Good Shepherd Catholic Primary School is a Catholic primary (Prep-6) school for boys and girls at 58 Opperman Drive (27.6959°S 152.9101°E).
 In 2018, the school had an enrolment of 267 students with 17 teachers (15 full-time equivalent) and 14 non-teaching staff (9 full-time equivalent).

 There are no secondary schools in Springfield Lakes.
 The nearest government secondary schools are Springfield Central State High School in neighbouring Springfield Central to the west and Woodcrest State College in neighbouring Springfield to the north-west.